 Aineisto on käytettävissä (B) tutkimukseen, opetukseen ja opiskeluun.

 - Statistics Finland

-autonomy at work, discrimination, employees, job characteristics, job security, personnel management, personnel policy, telework, wages, workers participation, working conditions, working time, workloads
+arrangement of working time, autonomy at work, discrimination, employees, job characteristics, job security, personnel management, personnel policy, telework, wages, workers participation, working conditions, workloads

 The annual survey studied employee opinion on the quality of working life in Finland.
 Main themes were psychosocial working environment, job characteristics, pay systems, satisfaction with the job, employment security, training and development, capacity to work, and bullying and discrimination at work.
 The year 2002 survey contained new questions on flexible working time and working outside normal hours.